deniseiras/docker_cicd_pipeline/README.md

 - Orchestrate containers using Compose
 - Use containers for development
 - Configure a CI/CD pipeline for your application using GitHub Actions, deploying in Docker Hub.
-- Deploy your application to the cloud using Docker AWS ECS integration.
+- Deploy your application to the cloud.

 This tutotial implements the tutorial at https://docs.docker.com/language/python/ , distributing the files with some improvements and facilities.